-- Parent(s) / carer(s) offered a place in reception for their child have a right to defer the date their child is admitted, or to take the place up part-time, until the child reaches compulsory school age.
+- 11.1 Parent(s) / carer(s) offered a place in reception for their child have a right to defer the date their child is admitted until the child reaches compulsory school age.
 Places cannot be deferred beyond the first school day of the summer term for the academic year which the offer was made. - 11.2 Children reach compulsory school age on the prescribed day following their 5th birthday (or on their fifth birthday if it falls on a prescribed day).
 The prescribed days are 31 August, 31 December and 31 March.